Videos

 Internet Video Magazine spotlights the best videos and Internet films and movies on the net, as well as great web sites that demonstrate amazing creativity and skill regarding how they integrate video into the site.
 The site includes a section called "Videos for Kids and Teachers - Internet Video and Multimedia Resources for Teachers, Students and Education".

-Khan Academy It is a popular fast growing math library provides thousands of videos with alternative, engaging instruction in math, science, finance, and history.
+Khan Academy It is a popular fast growing library provides thousands of videos with alternative, engaging instruction in math, science, finance, and history.
 Constantly expanding and improving, this is a rich resource for instruction and learning.

 Next Vista Three categories of videos: 1) how to do something, 2) cultural understanding and 3) service-learning.